habi/zmk-tooth-cohort-method-manuscript/manuscript.md

 Several teeth contained metal fillings (amalgam) in the crown area, which are difficult to penetrate with the X-ray source available to us.
 A simple thresholding lead to artefacts that extended to the border of the original dataset, thus for these datasets, there were no gains in disk space.
-Since the cropping part only influences the final size of the dataset on disk and not the extraction of the root canal space from the tooth, it is only of minor concern.
+Since the cropping part only influences the final size of the dataset on disk and not the extraction of the root canal system from the tooth, it is only of minor concern.
 Additionally, the implants or metal fillings in several teeth made it impossible to automatically detect the enamel-dentin border.
 If an implant or filling is present in the tooth, the largest derivation in the gray value profile along the tooth is situated at the bottom end of the implant.
 The function to extract the EDB was implemented in a way that a manual extraction of the border and the corresponding slices along the tooth axis was possible.